What is SAEL?

 Asian Infrastructure Investment Bank

-Asian Infrastructure Investment Bank is a multilateral development bank providing financial support and security for the community, located in Beijing, China.
+A Beijing-based multilateral development bank focused on providing financial support and security for infrastructure projects across the Asian region.

 What's next for SAEL?